Nitish-Kamath/Nitish-Kamath/README.md

 - 👋 Hey There!!
-This is Nitish Here :)
+This is Nitish Kumar Here.
-- 👀 I’m interested in learning new stuff.
+- 👀 Solved more than 1k+ question on leetCode.
 - 🌱 I’m currently doing MERN Development.
 - 📫 You can contact me at nitishkamath63590@gmail.com/8789102621